 I often receive queries about indoor bonsai tree pests.
 Sooty mold is an important one.
-I recently received this email:
+This is one of those emails:

 An especially bad case of is shown here.